How to Backup Your Data and Why You Should

-According to a survey conducted by Airbackup, the fairer sex are fairly better at keeping backups compared to men.
-The study also concluded that women are better at not losing their electronics, however the survey reviews were taken from personal statements, so take that as you will.
+According to a survey conducted by Airbackup, the fairer sex is fairly better at keeping backups compared to men.
+The study also concluded that women are better at not losing their electronics.
+However, the survey reviews were taken from personal statements, so take that as you will.

 Chromosomes aside, there are things we should all do to ensure there is always an available copy of our data.

 We should always endeavor to kick laziness in the butt and regularly backup our files, avoid using smartphones to process our data, and do so on an established routine.
 Because facts are facts, machines will fail, and when they do, there is usually no bringing them back.
 Human error is also lurking around the corner, backed up by cronies such as natural disaster, theft and sometimes plain bad luck.

 But, it’s not just private citizens that need a way to secure their data, some would say businesses have the real raw and important data, and that stuff needs to be backed up proper before companies start losing customers and respect.

 So, how do you backup your files?
 Most people backup their files in one of two ways: to an external hard drive, usb drive, or somewhere on the internet.

 You can save certain files or you can backup the entire computer, which is what I recommend doing.

 Different Operating Systems have different ways of backing up your data.
 Below is the way you would complete this task.

 - Click on Backup and Restore.